natgo/wt-wiki-scraper/wikitext-transpiled/fleet/SMS%20Von%20der%20Tann.md

 === Mobility ===
 {{Specs-Fleet-Mobility}}
 <!-- ''Write about the ship's mobility.
 Evaluate its power and manoeuvrability, rudder rerouting speed, stopping speed at full tilt, with its maximum forward and reverse speed.'' -->
-Being a battlecruiser, the Von der Tann features superior mobility compared to battleships.
-Though still slower than the majority of cruisers, getting around the map will not be a problem for her.
+Being a battlecruiser, the Von der Tann features superior mobility compared to battleships of the time, though the ship is only a first generation battlecruiser and thus is still slower than the majority of cruisers in the game.

 {{NavalMobility}}